mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 .. note::

-    In some versions of Firefox, the colors actually look strange: This is a bug in Firefox, which is because its `color management system is incomplete <http://ninedegreesbelow.com/galleries/viewing-photographs-on-the-web.html>`_, save your png, jpg or tiff without an embedded profile to work around this.
+    In some versions of Firefox, the colors actually look strange: This is a bug in Firefox, which is because its `color management system is incomplete <https://ninedegreesbelow.com/galleries/viewing-photographs-on-the-web.html>`_, save your PNG, JPG or TIFF without an embedded profile to work around this.

 If you are preparing for print:

-* You hopefully made the picture in a working space profile instead of the actual custom profile of your screen, if not, convert it to something like adobe rgb, sRGB or rec2020.
+* You hopefully made the picture in a working space profile instead of the actual custom profile of your screen, if not, convert it to something like Adobe RGB, sRGB or rec2020.
 * Check with the printer what kind of image they expect.
 Maybe they expect sRGB color space, or perhaps they have their own profile.

 Interaction with other applications